-We’ve written extensively about the Dodge Challenger and its capabilities on this blog.
+We’ve written extensively about the Dodge Challenger including its few problems and its many capabilities on this blog.
 Today we’re going to look at where the Challenger is made.
 This seems to be a straightforward question, but this car consists of many components (engine, transmission, tires, etc.) made in different parts of the world.
 Let’s start with a quick answer:

 Since 2008 Dodge Challengers have been assembled at the Brampton Assembly Plant in Ontario, Canada.
 However, most of the parts and components of the Challenger are manufactured in the United States (3.5L SOHC V6 and 3.6L Pentastar engine, and most transmissions), Mexico (HEMI V8’s), or Germany (8HP90 transmission for Hellcat).